Omar Ali Saifuddien III: Accession and coronation

 Sultan Ahmad Tajuddin died suddenly in Singapore, leaving no male heirs, on 4 June 1950.
 Omar Ali Saifuddien was proclaimed by Pengiran Anak Muhammad Yasin as the next Sultan at the Government Office's hall on 6 June 1950.
-Omar Ali Saifuddien embraced his new role and asserted his authority by directing his late brother's burial at the Royal Mausoleum upriver, contrary to the preference of the late Sultan's widow, Tengku Raihani.
+Omar Ali Saifuddien directed his late brother's burial at the Royal Mausoleum upriver, contrary to the preference of the late Sultan's widow, Tengku Raihani.
 Upon his ascension to the throne, Omar Ali Saifuddien also became the head of the Islamic religion in the country.

 At 2:30 p.m., Pretty formally declared him as Sultan Omar Ali Saifuddien III and the 28th sultan of Brunei, with the decision's origin remaining unclear between Sarawak's Governor Anthony Abell and Brunei's State Council.
 Pretty had installed Omar Ali Saifuddien as sultan "against significant local opposition."
 During a news conference held in Singapore early on 7 June 1950, Gerard MacBryan stated that the intended coronation of Omar Ali Saifuddin would not be possible without the elements of the Brunei royal regalia Pretty had obtained.

 Omar Ali Saifuddien was crowned as the Sultan dan Yang Di-Pertuan in the Lapau on 31 May 1951.
 In conjunction with the coronation, he was conferred with the Honorary Companion of the Most Distinguished Order of Saint Michael and Saint George by Elizabeth II.
 He performed the Hajj pilgrimage in September of the same year.